mrcodeScholar/BehindATMCrimeScenes/README.md

 - **Data Preprocessing:** Cleanse and preprocess the dataset to rectify errors, handle missing values, and standardize formats.
 - **Exploratory Data Analysis (EDA):** Conduct exploratory analysis to understand the distribution of variables, identify correlations, and uncover insights into the data.
 - **Feature selection & Engineering:** Extract relevant features and engineer new variables to enhance predictive modeling.
 WEKA toolbox is used to achieve this.
+- **Visualization:** Visualize spatial distributions and predictive outcomes to facilitate interpretation and decision-making.
+The visual insights were found using Tableau and Python.
 - **Predictive Modeling:** Build Fuzzy inference system to predict the likelihood of ATM attacks based on the available data.
-- **Visualization:** Visualize spatial distributions and predictive outcomes to facilitate interpretation and decision-making.
-The visual insights were found using Tableau.

 ## 3. Visualization ( Tableau & Python) :
 Visualizations play a crucial role in conveying the findings of our analysis: